ShopRunner/wildebeest/CONTRIBUTING.md

 6. Make your changes.
 7. Update the unit tests, _version.py, and CHANGELOG.
 8. Run `black creevey tests --skip-string-normalization` to format code.
-9. Check that unit tests pass and the linter doesn't complain.
+9. Check that unit tests pass and the linter doesn't complain:

  ```bash
  pytest
  flake8 creevey tests
  ```

-10. Submit your PR.
+10. Submit your PR against the `wip` branch.

 We prefer single quotes for strings unless using double quotes allows us to avoid escaping internal single quotes.
 We use numpy style for docstrings and run code using CPython 3.6+.